goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 </div></div>

 ###Typed version of Church Rosser
-The proof of the Church Rosser theorem, as presented above, uses the untyped definition of $\beta$-reduction.
-Whilst it is possible to define a typed version of $\beta$-reduction, it turned out to be much easier to first prove the Church Rosser theorem for the so called "untyped" $\lamy$ calculus and then additionally restrict this result to only well-typed $\lamy$ terms.
+The proof of the Church Rosser theorem, as presented above, uses the untyped definition of $\beta Y$-reduction.
+Whilst it is possible to define a typed version of $\beta Y$-reduction, it turned out to be much easier to first prove the Church Rosser theorem for the so called "untyped" $\lamy$ calculus and then additionally restrict this result to only well-typed $\lamy$ terms.
 Thus, the definition of the Church Rosser Theorem, formulated for the $\lamy$ calculus, is the following one:

 <div class="Theorem" head="Typed Church Rosser Theorem">
 $\Gamma \vdash M : \sigma \land M \red^* M' \land M \red^* M'' \implies \exists M'''.\ \ M' \red^* M''' \land M'' \red^* M''' \land \Gamma \vdash M''' : \sigma$
 </div>

-In order to prove this typed version of the Church Rosser Theorem, we need to prove an additional result of subject reduction for $\lamy$ calculus, which states that if a simply typed term $M$ (with a type $\tau$) $\beta$-reduces to $M'$, $M'$ can also be typed with $\tau$:
+In order to prove this typed version of the Church Rosser Theorem, we need to prove an additional result of subject reduction for $\lamy$ calculus, which states that if a simply typed term $M$ (with a type $\tau$) $\beta Y$-reduces to $M'$, $M'$ can also be typed with $\tau$:

 <div class="Theorem" head="Subject reduction for $\red^*$">
 \label{Theorem:subRedSimp}